FunnelKit

 Imagine a customer makes a purchase, but instead of the order smoothly processing through your system, it gets stuck in “Pending Payment” or “On Hold” indefinitely.

-You’re checking your settings and constantly refreshing your dashboard, but nothing changes.
+You’re checking your settings and refreshing your dashboard constantly, but nothing changes.
 Meanwhile, your customer is waiting and getting impatient.

 WooCommerce order status provides crucial information about the progress of an order from the time it gets placed to when it’s delivered.